marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/GCP.md

 **Dedicated public host Zone:**

-You will need to create a DZS hosted Zone project.
+You will need to create a DNS hosted Zone project.
 For the OpenShift install, you need the following:

 1. Registered DNS Name **- myexample.com**
 2. GCP DNS Zone        **- myexample-com**